 We couldn't have been more honored to be invited to tea with Wilhelmina by her daughter, Magdalena Wosinska.
 As the hours passed and the teacups emptied, she regaled us with stories of her work, her life, and her singular ability to absorb knowledge through exploring literature.
-After having a stroke 5 years ago which has limited her mobility, Wilhelmina reads and devours books at a rate that makes it difficult for her daughters to recommend her anything she hasn't already read.
-Sounds like a true challenge - one that GALs particularly love.
+After having a stroke five years ago that limited her mobility, Wilhelmina reads and devours books at a rate that makes it difficult for her daughters to recommend her anything she hasn't already read.
+Sounds like a true challenge — one that GALs particularly love.

-Photos by: Magdalena Wosinska
+Photos by Magdalena Wosinska

 GAL: Would you say you have a first book you fell in love with, one that turned you into a life long reader?